James Low (East India Company officer): Life and career

 Low was born on 4 April 1791 at Kingskettle in Fife, Scotland to Alexander Low and his wife Ann Thompson.
+The British Malayan colonial officer Hugh Low shares the same surname, but is no relation.

 He graduated from Edinburgh College and was then nominated for a cadetship in the East India Company's Madras Army in 1812.
 He was accepted and embarked from Portsmouth on the East Indiaman Astell, which reached Madras in July 1812.
 During the first five years, Low acquired military competencies and language skills.
 The company's policy was that their officers had to be capable of basic communication with the Indian soldiers under their command.
 In May 1817 Low was appointed adjudant, and then promoted to the rank of lieutenant in August of the same year.
 In January 1819 Low moved to the East India Company's settlement in Penang and spent the rest of his career in and around the Straits of Malacca.
 In 1820 he was given command of the Penang Local Corps until the corps was disbanded in 1827.

 Since Low had received a mathematical and philosophical education at Edinburgh College, he nurtured an interest in the study of languages.
 The posting to Penang offered the opportunity to acquire language skills in both Malay and Thai.
 The knowledge of Thai was particularly important in the light of events on the Malay Peninsula, to which the Burmese had sent their last military expedition against Siam, directed at its west coast territories.
 Subsequently, the British at Penang found themselves in the middle of a conflict between the Siamese Governor, known as the Raja of Ligor (Nakhon Si Thammarat), and the Sultan of Kedah, who had fled to Penang instead of providing the support which had been requested from him by the Raja of Ligor.